payamohajeri/Deploy-a-Sentiment-Analysis-Model/SageMaker Project.md

 **Question**: Give an example of a review that you entered into your web app.
 What was the predicted sentiment of your example review?

 **Answer:**

+Review:
+I am eager to see more non-comedic efforts by Todd Phillips.
+This movie was so far probably the best of 2019 (at worst contested so far only by Dolor Y Gloria or Once Upon a Time in Hollywood), and that should be very convincing.

+Result:
+Your review was NEGATIVE!

 ### Delete the endpoint